neilpeterson/talk-terraform-workshop/02-hello-world/README.md

 Create a directory named `terraform-modules` and then a directory under that named `hello-world`.

 Create a file named `main.tf` inside of the `hello-world` directory, and copy in the following configuration.
-This configuration uses the Azure Terraform provider to create an Azure Resource Group.

 ```
 resource "azurerm_resource_group" "hello-world" {